cosmos/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 ## Abstract

 In the Cosmos SDK light clients are current hardcoded in Go.
-This makes upgrading existing IBC light clients or add support for new light client is multi step process which is time-consuming.
+This makes upgrading existing IBC light clients or adding support for new light client a multi step process involving on-chain governance which is time-consuming.

 To remedy this, we are proposing a WASM VM to host light client bytecode, which allows easier upgrading of existing IBC light clients as well as adding support for new IBC light clients without requiring a code release and corresponding